• Skip to primary navigation

 Instructions

-16 oz full fat cream cheese, softened, ⅔ cup granulated sugar, 1 teaspoon vanilla extract, ¼ teaspoon salt
+16 oz cream cheese, ⅔ cup granulated sugar, ¼ teaspoon sea salt

 Notes